 The Actual and Ideal Price of Carbon The actual price of carbon from these mechanisms can vary significantly, however, depending on the region, the method of pricing, and the current market conditions.
-For example, in the European Union's Emissions Trading System (ETS), carbon prices have seen a substantial rise, reaching \$96.29 in 2023.
-In contrast, carbon prices in other markets, such as those in developing countries or regions with less stringent environmental regulations, can be considerably lower, with the Chinese National ETS pricing carbon at just \$8.15.
-It is largely acknowledged that the ideal price of carbon would reflect the marginal abatement costs of greenhouse gas emission reduction. ^{ix} However, high carbon prices are generally seen as more effective in driving significant emission reductions and send a stronger economic signal.
+For example, the European Union's Emissions Trading System (ETS), saw a sharp price drop of over 35% in 2024 (from \$96 to \$61.30 USD/tCO2e).
+This drop has been attributed to a range of market, regulatory and macroeconomic factors, however, in early 2025 the price has now rebounded by 15% in 2025, reaching \$70.37 USD/tCO2e.
+The UK Emissions Trading Scheme (UK ETS) also saw a sharp drop in allowance prices, falling to 45.06 USD/tCO2e in mid-2024.
+Reflecting lower market confidence, weaker demand due to lower industrial output and concerns over policy divergence from the EU ETS.
+Carbon Prices in developing countries or regions with less stringent environmental regulations, can also be considerably lower, with the Chinese National ETS pricing carbon at just \$12.57 USD/tCO2e ^{ix}.
+It is largely acknowledged that the ideal price of carbon would reflect the marginal abatement costs of greenhouse gas emission reduction^x.
+However, high carbon prices are generally seen as more effective in driving significant emission reductions and send a stronger economic signal.
 This works to promote investment in clean energy technologies, whereas lower prices may not provide adequate financial incentives to spur substantial corporate and consumer behaviour.
-Whilst carbon pricing levels have continued to rise in recent years, the World Bank reports that they are currently insufficient to meet the 2030 price range recommended by the High-Level Commission on Carbon Prices which argues a price of \$226-385 per Tco2e would be required to limit temperature rise to well below 1.5 °C. The heat map below (chart 4) shows the level of the main price set by emissions trading systems or carbon taxes in each jurisdiction (US\$/tCO2e).
-Chart 4: Price of carbon around the world, 2023 Source: Price of carbon around the world, 2023 https://carbonpricingdashboard.worldbank.org/
+Whilst carbon pricing levels have continued to rise in recent years, the World Bank reports only 3.2% of global emissions are priced at or above the recommended level^{xi}.
+The map below (chart 4) shows the level of the main price set by emissions trading systems or carbon taxes in each jurisdiction (US\$/tCO2e).
+Chart 4: Price of carbon around the world, 2025 Price of carbon around the world, 2025 Heat map shows the level of the main price set by emissions trading sytems or Carbon taxes in each jurisdiction (US\$/tCO2e), subject to any filters applied.
+The year can be adjusted using the slider below the map.

+Source: Price of carbon around the world, 2025 https://carbonpricingdashboard.worldbank.org/